 On August 23, 2006, ADWR filed a technical assessment of the Gila River Indian Community Water Rights Settlement.
-On October 24, 2006, ADWR also filed a technical assessment of the Tohono O'Odham Water Rights Settlement.
+On October 24, 2006, ADWR also filed a technical assessment of the Tohono O'odham Water Rights Settlement.
 These Indian settlements were authorized by the Arizona Settlements Act, which was signed into law on December 10, 2004.

 On April 12, 2007, ADWR filed a technical report concerning the settlement of federal claims to certain small springs.
 The BLM filed these claims in the San Pedro River watershed.
+On August 28, 2007, the court filed an order approving 14 abstracts of water rights stipulated by the parties.